Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or internships
+- Provide any relevant experiences you’ve gained through volunteer work or through internships

-- Remark any achievements or responsibilities you fulfilled during these roles.
+- You should highlight any achievements or responsibilities you fulfilled in these roles.

 References: